Blatko1/wgpu-text/README.md

 This project was inspired by and is similar to **[`wgpu_glyph`](https://github.com/hecrj/wgpu_glyph)** but has additional features and is more straightforward.
 Also, there is no need to include **glyph-brush** in your project.

-Some features are directly implemented from **glyph-brush**, so it's recommended to go through [Section docs](https://docs.rs/glyph_brush/latest/glyph_brush/struct.Section.html) and [Section examples](https://github.com/alexheretic/glyph-brush/tree/master/gfx-glyph/examples) for better understanding of managing and adding text.
+Since the crate **glyph-brush** is *reexported* and heavily dependent on, it's recommended to go through [Section docs](https://docs.rs/glyph_brush/latest/glyph_brush/struct.Section.html) and [Section examples](https://github.com/alexheretic/glyph-brush/tree/master/gfx-glyph/examples) for better understanding of managing and adding text.

 ## **Installation**